JonathanMEdwards/subtext10/doc/language.md

   x + y
 }
 ```
-The value of the last item, 3, becomes the result of the call.
+The value of the last statement, 3, becomes the result of the call.

 We can abbreviate programs with just one input.
 For example:
 ```
 0
 increment = do{+ 1}
 ```
 Here the 0 preceding the definition of `increment` serves as the default input value to the program.
-When `increment` is called, the previous value will be inserted as the first item.
+When `increment` is called, the previous value will be inserted as the first statement.
 This abbreviation is especially convenient with sequential programs, like `find`, that automatically supply a default previous value, saving the duplication of specifying it explicitly.

 There is another abbreviation for defining programs.
 For example,
 ```